Exclusive Reveal: Code Sandbox Tech Behind Manus and Claude Agent Skills

 output_dir=Path("temp")

-)When starting both server and executor we mount local temp directory into the container.
-Code can read/write files there, but in the Jupyter Kernel, it is the current dir, not temp.
+)Note: both server and executor mount your local temp folder into the container.
+Code can read/write files there, but inside the Jupyter kernel, the working directory is /app, not temp.

 code_executor = CodeExecutorAgent(